influxdata/telegraf/docs/CONFIGURATION.md

   service input to set the timestamp at the appropriate precision.

 - **debug**:
-  Run telegraf with debug log messages.
+  Log at debug level.

 - **quiet**:
-  Run telegraf in quiet mode (error log messages only).
+  Log only error level messages.

 - **logfile**:
-  Specify the log file name.
-The empty string means to log to stderr.
+  Log file name, the empty string means to log to stderr.

 - **logfile_rotation_interval**:
-  Log file rotation time [interval][], e.g. "1d" means logs will rotated every day.
-Default is 0 => no rotation based on time.
+  The logfile will be rotated after the time interval specified.
+When set to 0 no time based rotation is performed.

 - **logfile_rotation_max_size**:
-  The log file max [size][].
-Log files will be rotated when they exceed this size.
-Default is 0 => no rotation based on file size.
+  The logfile will be rotated when it becomes larger than the specified size.
+  When set to 0 no size based rotation is performed.

 - **logfile_rotation_max_archives**:
-  Maximum number of archives (rotated) files to keep.
-Older log files are deleted first.
+  Maximum number of rotated archives to keep, any older logs are deleted.
+If set to -1, no archives are removed.
-  This setting is only applicable if `logfile_rotation_interval` and/or `logfile_rotation_max_size` settings have been specified (otherwise there is no rotation)
-  Default is 0 => all rotated files are deleted.
-Use -1 to keep all archives.

 - **hostname**:
   Override default hostname, if empty use os.Hostname()